vitest-dev/vitest/docs/api/expect.md

 ```

 ::: warning
-`expect.poll` makes every assertion asynchronous, so do not forget to await it otherwise you might get unhandled promise rejections.
+`expect.poll` makes every assertion asynchronous, so you need to await it.
+Since Vitest 2.2, if you forget to await it, the test will fail with a warning to do so.

 `expect.poll` doesn't work with several matchers: